-Almost 500 podcasts!
-There are now three ways for teachers to find a podcast.
+Nearly 700 podcasts!
+There are now three ways to find a podcast.
 One, go to the extras page where they are listed under topics.
-Two, type a topic into the search box (on the left).
+Two, type a topic into the search box (top, right).
 Three, by browsing the new lists of podcasts which we have compiled for each level:

 If you have a school subscription why not copy the lists and put them on the notice board for all your teachers to read.

 PS Fill in the blanks as new podcasts come out until we renew the lists.
-If you have these already you only need to print out page 1 of each)
+(Lists last updated January 2024)

 Take a text